fabiana2611/fabiana2611.github.io/_posts/2022/may22/2022-05-19-nestjs-cronjob.md

 <h3>Stackoverflow Scenarios</h3>

+<h4><u>Scenario One</u></h4>

-<p>One scenario how to use the cron job is how to execute only three times and finish it.</p>
+<p>The first scenario is: how to execute a job only three times and finish it.</p>

+<p>The solution used here is using the timeout.
+You have to take the period the job has to execute and multiply by how many rounds you want to execute.
+Also, the example is using the dynamic mode to have the values as parameters. </p>

+<p>So, considering the intervals of execution is each 2 seconds and you want this job execute 3 times, the limit of time used will be 2 * 3 * 1000.
+The job will stop after 6 seconds after the start.</p>

 <p>That scenario was get in <a href="https://stackoverflow.com/questions/70077725/add-counter-to-nestjs-cron-job/72310582#72310582">stackoverflow</a>.<p>